Wild By Cheryl Strayed Book Review

 So, first thing’s first you guys.
 I have to apologize; this book club discussion page is way overdue.
 Summer just kinda got away from me, but we are back at it.
 Pinky swear.
-If I didn’t totally lose you, the House of Hipsters Book Club was last reading Wild by Cheryl Strayed.
+If I didn’t lose you, the HOH Book Club was last reading Wild by Cheryl Strayed – BUY THE BOOK HERE.
 A powerful and honest memoir about a young woman on her solo hike of the Pacific Coast Trail (PCT).
 A woman reeling from catastrophe.
 Pretty much broken and scattered.

 Now, I’m not a hiker, but despite the rattlesnakes, bears, blisters, and horrendous weather conditions, this book made me want to hike the PCT.
 If anyone who knows me just read that sentence, I’ll have you know they are rolling on the floor belly laughing.
 They know I cringe at nature, bugs, and critters.
 The last time I was in nature, I said, “I have bugs in my hair and poop on my shoes.
 I’m walking back to Oma’s house to have cake”.
 Needless to say, I wouldn’t have lasted a mile into this trek.
 So that statement in itself should let you know how powerful this book is.
 To travel the Mojave Desert through California to Washington State and to do it alone, especially as a woman (please don’t slam me for that), is absolutely incredible.